 Graduate Certificate of Palliative Care Nursing

-This comprehensive program emphasises holistic, person-centred approach, integrating effective communication, cultural and spiritual sensitivity, assessment and symptom management, and the application of evidence-based practices.
+This comprehensive program emphasizes holistic, person-centred approach, integrating effective communication, cultural and spiritual sensitivity, assessment and symptom management, and the application of evidence-based practices.
 Through four integrated courses, students will explore the principles and standards of palliative care, engage in empathetic communication that supports shared decision-making with patients, families, and healthcare teams, manage complex symptoms using both pharmacological and non-pharmacological approaches, and apply research findings to improve nursing practice.

-This program combines the expertise of academic and clinical industry leaders to offer a blended learning approach that emphasises evidence-based practices and equips nurses with the advanced skills needed to provide compassionate, high-quality palliative care, ultimately improving patient outcomes and quality of life.
+This program combines the expertise of academic and clinical industry leaders to offer a blended learning approach that emphasizes evidence-based practices and equips nurses with the advanced skills needed to provide compassionate, high-quality palliative care, ultimately improving patient outcomes and quality of life.

 • Person Centred Approach in Palliative Care Nursing